Thiago099/magic-dom/readme.md

 div.$child(<div></div>)
 ```

-add a css that is valid to the element and its children
+add a css to the element and its children
 ```jsx
 div.$css(".class{color:red}")
 ```